hakosaj/PygameAI/README.md

-## Status and steps: currently at phase 1
+## Status and steps: currently phase I is ready, phase II coming later!

 ### General
   - Real documentation.
 File contents, functions, a few words on the algorithms etc.
   - Statistical tests for results

 ### Flappy

+  **After phase 1:**
   - Implement the Deep-Q CNN http://cs231n.stanford.edu/reports/2016/pdfs/111_Report.
   - File selection based on argument

-  **After phase 1:**
   - Update Q-learning reward scheme so it converges better
   - Some sorta ANN (perceptron with 4 inputs and 2 outputs?)